anyone is free to access, use, modify, and share — subject, at most, to measures that preserve privacy and openness.

 Projects with shared cloud infrastructure by members can use it to collaborate on development and management and to share usage costs.

 Even without funding, larger open source projects could use cloud-funding technology to gamify participation, encouraging participation through recognition, contests.

 Larger projects with funding could use it to compensate and incentive contributors and invest in projects.

 ❺ Standardize: As experience using the technology grows, define open standards to ensure interoperable implementations.

 Intrigued?
 Here’s some things you can do to make the Open Cloud a reality:

 Give us Feedback Join the community designing this.

 Join Us!
-Make this part of your vocation.
 We’re an early stage startup in San Francisco dedicated to making this a reality.
 Work with us on project basis (all open source of course!) or join our founding team.